Derivative-Free Estimation of the Score Vector and Observed Information Matrix with Application to State-Space Models: Discussion

 \section{Discussion}

-Building upon \cite{ionides2006,Ionides09}, we have proposed a derivative-free estimator of the observed information matrix for general statistical models which can be computed easily using Bayesian computational tools.
-In the specific context of state-space models, we have also obtained new derivative-free estimators of the score vector and observed information matrix.
-These estimators are obtained by solving smoothing problems for a modified state-space model that differs from the one proposed in \cite{ionides2006,Ionides09}.
-Under mixing assumptions on the original state-space model, it is possible to obtain quantitative bounds for the resulting sequential Monte Carlo estimators.
+We have shown here how the score estimator proposed in \cite{ionides2006,Ionides09} can be derived using Stein's lemma.
+The connection to Stein's is not only elegant but also fruitful.
+From a methodological point of view, this suggests an original estimator of the observed information matrix which can be computed using Bayesian computational tools.
+From a theoretical point of view, this allows the derivation of sharp quantitative results for these estimators.
+We have shown that these estimators are competitive to finite difference type estimators and enjoy additional robustness properties.
+Moreover, in the specific context of state-space models, we have proposed original derivative-free estimators of the score and the observed information matrix.
+These are obtained by solving smoothing problems for a modified state-space model that differs from the one proposed in \cite{ionides2006,Ionides09}.

 Extensive numerical experiments comparing in practical situations the various estimators discussed in the paper will be made available shortly.